-- TARGET-MINS are made with specific free-form Amino acids and uses a Calcium: Phosphorus ratio of 2:1 to support Calcium utilization.
-The Magnesium and Potassium have been added to support...
+- HEART HEALTH SUPPORT - Target-Mins are made with specific free-form amino acids and uses a calcium: phosphorus ratio of 2:1 to support calcium utilization.
+The magnesium and potassium have been added...

 BulkSupplements is a wholesale supplier of over 300 pure nutritional supplements and ingredients for consumers and retailers within the health and fitness industry.

-Their potassium supplement comes in the form of potassium citrate.
-However, while the serving size for BulkSupplements’ potassium supplement is 275mg according to the label, the amount of actual potassium within said serving is only 99mg.
+Their supplement comes in the form of potassium citrate.
+However, while the serving size for BulkSupplements’ is 275mg according to the label, the amount of actual potassium within said serving is only 99mg.
 This begs the question: what makes up the other 176mg?

 Thorne Research takes great pride in setting the standard for the exceptional formulation and quality manufacturing of nutritional supplements for the past 33 years.